 The ISNSCE Vice President will act in place of the President when the President is not present or is unable to discharge his or her duties.
 The Vice President is also a member, ex-officio, of all committees, except the Nominating Committee and the Awards Committee.
-The Vice President serves for one calendar year, and the Vice President shall automatically become President the following year.
+The Vice President serves for two calendar year, and the Vice President shall automatically become President after two years of Vice Presidency.
 Thus, there will be an annual election for Vice President.
 The expectation is that a computationally-oriented Vice President will be succeeded by a nanotechnology-oriented Vice President, and vice versa.

 The ISNSCE Secretary is responsible for taking minutes for meetings of the executive committee and preparing summaries of conference meetings (i.e. Foundations of Nanoscience and DNA Computing) for newsletters.
 In addition, the Secretary keeps membership files, attends to correspondence and notices of the Society, keeps a dossier of precedents and procedures, and informs Council Members, Committee Chairs, and Meeting and Program Chairs of such precedents.
 The Secretary’s term of office is three years.

 The ISNSCE Treasurer keeps exact records of all the finances of the Society.
 The Treasurer maintains a checking account, and otherwise manages the financial affairs of the Society, on behalf of the Society, subject to approval of the Council.
 The Treasurer sends out bills and collects the dues of the Society, pays those bills of the Society whose payment has been approved by a member who has been specifically authorized by the Council, and submits the next financial year’s budget for the approval of Council no later than October 1 of the previous year.
 The Treasurer’s term of office is three years.
 The Treasurer shall be elected in the year following the Secretary.